 - The Python base also makes PyTorch relatively easier to learn, compared to other machine learning frameworks.
 Its syntax and application closely resemble that of many popular programming languages, like Java and Python.

-- Adding on to the ease of usage, PyTorch now sports a new hybrid UI that allows you to work in two user modes: eager mode and graph mode.
+- Adding on to the ease of usage, PyTorch now sports a hybrid UI that allows you to work in two user modes: eager mode and graph mode.
 Eager mode is better for R&D projects, whereas graph mode offers great functionality in a C++ runtime environment.

-Drawbacks to using PyTorch
+Cons of using PyTorch

 - PyTorch currently lacks a coherent model serving in production.
 However, it is worth noting that FAIR has announced that they are working on this.